mapbox/delaunator/README.md

 #### delaunay.triangles

-A flat `Int32Array` array of triangle vertex indices (each group of three numbers forms a triangle).
+A `Uint32Array` array of triangle vertex indices (each group of three numbers forms a triangle).
 All triangles are directed counterclockwise.

 To get the coordinates of all triangles, use: